OSU-NLP-Group/HippoRAG/README.md

 python3 src/ircot_hipporag.py --dataset $DATA --retriever $RETRIEVER --llm $LLM --max_steps 1 --doc_ensemble f --top_k 10  --sim_threshold $SYNONYM_THRESH --damping 0.5
 ```

-**Note:** If you want to couple HippoRAG with the iterative retrieval method IRCoT for complementary improvements, just change the `--max_steps` parameter above to the number of maximum LLM reasoning iterations your dataset requires.
-Additonally, be sure to make a directory with your dataset's name under `data/ircot_prompt/` and add a file named `gold_with_3_distractors_context_cot_qa_codex.txt` with IRCoT prompts which are appropriate for your dataset.
+**Note:** In this setting, you can couple HippoRAG with IRCoT for complementary improvements.
+To run this, just change the `--max_steps` parameter above to the desired maximum number of LLM reasoning steps.
+Additionally, be sure to make a directory with your dataset's name under `data/ircot_prompt/` and add a file named `gold_with_3_distractors_context_cot_qa_codex.txt` with IRCoT prompts appropriate for your dataset.
 Check out the other datasets' IRCoT prompts for formatting and content inspiration.

 #### HippoRAG Integration

-We provide this example script to guide users who would like to integrate the HippoRAG API with their codebase directly:
+We provide this example script to guide users who would like to integrate the HippoRAG API with their codebase directly.

 ```python
 import argparse